There are a lot of ways to transcribe audio or video content. Choose a professional transcription service to deliver the best results.

 Transcription is best left to a professional, as many existing (machine) transcription tools offer unreliable or inaccurate results.
 Our transcription service offers a fast turnaround, competitive prices, and covers pretty much any audio and video content:

-If you require a translation along with your transcription, we can arrange a package deal with no problem.
+If you require a translation along with your transcription, it is no problem for us to arrange a package deal.

 When is transcription needed?

-Transcribing audio for closed captions or subtitles became widely accepted in the age of social media and streaming videos.
+Transcribing audio for closed captions or subtitles has become widely accepted in the age of social media and streaming videos.
 Closed captions are popular even without translation, simply because some viewers prefer watching videos on mute.

-Transcribing video to increase its shareability is also a “hack” currently rising in popularity.
-Adding a transcript to the video is said to improve its number of views since some people prefer to skim through the text before they decide to click on the video.
+Transcribing video to increase its shareability is also a “hack” currently gaining popularity.
+Adding a transcript to a video is said to improve its number of views since some people prefer to skim through the text before they decide whether to click on the video.
 Another factor is search engine optimization (SEO), as added transcripts can be more easily indexed by search engines, and you have more opportunities to rank for keywords – especially long-tail keywords.

-Transcribing audio for voice-over work is widely used in film, advertising, and corporate settings, since the final audio has to be synced with the video, thus requiring a document with the correct timestamps.
+Transcribing audio for voice-over work is widely used in film, advertising, and corporate settings, since the final audio must be synced with the video, thus requiring a document with the correct timestamps.

 Transcribing for professional reference usually means an audio or video document is transcribed verbatim for whatever legal, technical, or business reason (say, for legally binding statements).